dotnet/AspNetCore.Docs/aspnetcore/blazor/components/render-modes.md

 * `AddInteractiveServerComponents` adds services to support rendering Interactive Server components.
 * `AddInteractiveWebAssemblyComponents` adds services to support rendering Interactive WebAssembly components.

-<xref:Microsoft.AspNetCore.Builder.RazorComponentsEndpointRouteBuilderExtensions.MapRazorComponents%2A> discovers available components and specifies the root component for the app, which by default is the `App` component (`App.razor`).
+<xref:Microsoft.AspNetCore.Builder.RazorComponentsEndpointRouteBuilderExtensions.MapRazorComponents%2A> discovers available components and specifies the root component for the app (the first component loaded), which by default is the `App` component (`App.razor`).

 Endpoint convention builder extensions: